marzelin/codewars/done/Morse_Encoding/Morse_Encoding.md

-"You are writing an encoder/decoder to convert between javascript strings and a binary representation of Morse code.
+You are writing an encoder/decoder to convert between javascript strings and a binary representation of Morse code.

-Each Morse code character is represented by a series of \"dots\" and \"dashes\".
+Each Morse code character is represented by a series of "dots" and "dashes".
 In binary, a dot is a single bit (`1`) and a dash is three bits (`111`).
 Between each dot or dash within a single character, we place a single zero bit.
 (I.e. \"dot dash\" would become `10111`.)
 Separate characters are separated by three zero bits (`000`).
 Words are spearated by a single space, which is represented by 7 zero bits (`0000000`).

 <br>
 <h3>Formal Syntax</h3>